 If you’re looking for Zoom hacks to make social distancing more fun, you’re not alone.
 In response to the Coronavirus pandemic, Zoom has quickly become the go-to app for socially-minded folks who still want to connect.
 And it’s catching on fast.

 7 Little-Known Zoom Hacks

 2. Use the Annotation Tool: Zoom has built-in annotation tools that allow you to write on the screen.
 They also have a whiteboard feature.
 I’m sure the original intent was business-related.
-But depending on your level of creativity (and the amount of booze you consume) you could draw pictures, play games or scribble all over your screen and call it art?
+But depending on your level of creativity (and the amount of booze you consume), you could draw pictures, play games or scribble all over your screen and call it art.

-7. Improve Your Image: Unless you’re some sort of supermodel, I can’t think of too many people who look good on a webcam.
-Add poor lighting, a really boring background, and the fact I haven’t shaved in a week, and you’ll see what I mean.
-If this also describes you, make sure to use Zoom’s “Touch Up My Appearance” option.
+7. Improve Your Image: Unless you’re some supermodel, I can’t think of many people who look good on a webcam.
+Add poor lighting, a light background, and the fact that I haven’t shaved in a week, and you’ll see what I mean.
+If this also describes you, use Zoom’s “Touch Up My Appearance” option.
 It will help make you look more human.

 Since we will be in social distance mode for the foreseeable future, employing Zoom hacks may make your time more enjoyable.
 And with the weekend on the way, I recommend you test Zoom for your next virtual happy hour, poker night, or dinner party.